-LSD, also known by a variety of street names including Acid, Blotter Acid, Window Pane, microdots, Loony Toons, Sunshine, and Zen, was discovered by Albert Hoffman, a Swiss chemist, in 1938.
-Hoffman absorbed traces of the drug in 1943 and discovered its hallucinogenic properties.
+D-lysergic acid diethylamide (LSD) is a powerful hallucinogen available in the form of a clear, odorless liquid.
+It is often put on sugar cubes or blotter paper, or sold as a pill or capsule.
+It is also known by a variety of street names, including “acid,” “blotter acid,” “window pane,” “microdots,” “loony toons,” “sunshine,” and “zen.”
+The drug was discovered by Swiss chemist Albert Hoffman in 1938.
+He absorbed traces of the drug in 1943 and found its hallucinogenic properties.
 He believed it would have significant use in the treatment of psychiatric disorders, particularly schizophrenia.
 In the 1950s, researchers studied the drug to find potential applications.
-They included the CIA which believed the drug may be used as a truth serum on prisoners of war.
-In the early the 1960s author Ken Kesey volunteered to take LSD as part of a study funded by the agency.
+The CIA believed the drug could be used as a truth serum on prisoners of war.
+In the early 1960s, author Ken Kesey volunteered to take LSD as part of a study funded by the agency.
 Kesey came to believe that LSD was consciousness expanding and could produce spiritual experiences in its users.